Record arrivals see migrant Channel crossings top 12,000 for year so far

 “The next UK government needs to radically change their response to people seeking asylum, including making safe routes available for people with family and other connections here.”

-Safe Passage International’s chief executive, Wanda Wyporska, said: “If the next government is serious about protecting refugee lives and tackling the smuggling gangs, it must prioritise opening safe routes and helping refugee families to reunite in safety here.”
+Safe Passage International chief executive Wanda Wyporska said: “If the next government is serious about protecting refugee lives and tackling the smuggling gangs, it must prioritise opening safe routes and helping refugee families to reunite in safety here.”

-The Home Office said: “We continue to work closely with our French partners to prevent crossings and save lives.”